pygfx/pygfx/CONTRIBUTING.md

 The pygfx project uses `black` to automatically format the code.
 Additionally `flake8` is used to ensure "clean code".
 Use these commands:

 ```bash
 # Run black to auto-format all code in the current directory
 black .
 # Run flake8 to check the code quality
 flake8 .
 ```

+## Logging

+You can set the `PYGFX_LOG_LEVEL` environment variable to get more detailed log messages.
+Can be an int or any of the standard level names.